EddieChoCho/guildsystem/README.md

  * 1-1.
 Using HandlerMethodArgumentResolver for getting user data.
  * 1-2.
 Using Inheritance for role control.
 Comparing with AOP, it has better maintainability and testability.

-#### 2. International message handling, exception response handling.
+#### 2. Internationalized message handling, exception response handling.

 #### 3. Used/Will used design patterns:
  * 3-1.
 Factory Method Pattern